shader-slang/spec/proposals/041-variadic-pack-count-constraints.md

 That workaround bloats tensor libraries with repetitive overloads, expands the overload set the compiler must consider, and slows compilation for an API whose real requirement is simply "the number of indices equals the tensor dimension."
+With a pack-count constraint, the compiler has a direct shape fact it can use during overload resolution, so candidates whose variadic argument pack cannot match the requested rank can be discarded without relying on a long list of rank-specific overloads.

 A smaller standalone example has the same shape: